BarryCarlyon/twitch_misc/examples/team/README.md

 ## What is this example

 This is an example of using the API to do some things with "Team" data.
-In this example it's a royught copy of a Team Page from Twitch.
+In this example it's a rough copy of a Team Page from Twitch.

-It uses Implicit auth to obtain a token, but this is just for the [GitHub pages demo](https://barrycarlyon.github.io/twitch_misc/examples/vod_player/).
+It uses Implicit auth to obtain a token, but this is just for the [GitHub pages demo](https://barrycarlyon.github.io/twitch_misc/examples/team/).

 If you are building this yourself and as a "server" application, you can use any kind of token as it's all public data.